Montril-4 Tablet: Each oroflash tablet contains Montelukast Sodium USP 4.150 mg equivalent to Montelukast 4 mg.

 One Tablet should be taken in the evening as per the following instruction-

 Generally Montelukast is well-tolerated.
-Side effects include dizziness, headache, diarrhoea, restlessness, abdominal pain, cough, fever, asthenia, rash and upper respiratory tract infection.
+Side effects include dizziness, headache, diarrhoea, restlessness, abdominal pain, cough, fever, asthenia, rash, upper respiratory tract infection, and neuropsychiatric events.

 In pregnancy: Pregnancy category B drug.
 There are no adequate and well-controlled studies in pregnant women.
 Montelukast should be used during pregnancy only if clearly needed.

 In lactation: It is not known if Montelukast is excreted in human milk.
-Caution should be excercised when Montelukast is given to nursing mother.
+Caution should be exercised when Montelukast is given to nursing mother.

 Montril-4 Tablet: Each box contains 30's tablets in blister pack.